O, viel neue Feinde der Wahrheit!

 das zu dem Lichte sich drängt.

-Despite the technical education, the last 40 years of my life I spent for the humanities, especially historical linguistics and the study of prehistoric ethnogenic processes.
-The knowledge of prehistory of mankind is important to us because it helps to comprehend God's plan for the creation by Him our planet and life on it and at the same time to understand the sense and purpose of our existence.
+Despite the technical education, the last 40 years of my life I spent on the humanities, especially historical linguistics and the study of the prehistoric ethnogenic processes.
+The knowledge of the prehistory of mankind is important to us because it helps to comprehend God's plan for the creation by Him our planet and life on it and at the same time to understand the sense and purpose of our existence.

-The foundation, holding the whole framework of the subsequent history of mankind that is its structuring by race and language with the formation of ethnic groups and communities according the geomorphological features of the continents due to geophysical processes managed from height, was laid at prehistoric time.
+The foundation, holding the whole framework of the subsequent history of mankind that is its structuring by race and language with the formation of ethnic groups and communities according to the geomorphological features of the continents due to geophysical processes managed from height, was laid at the prehistoric time.
 Originally, God gave man greater freedom in his work on Earth, but this activity should follow God's plan and submit to his ideas in the organization of co-existence of human society.
-If man takes erroneous initiatives leading to tragic consequences, God adjusts the development of planetary civilization by His intervention which can be drastic for man.
-These thoughts were not incentive for research which started out of natural desire for knowledge, but were the outcome of understanding obtained results.
+If a man takes erroneous initiatives leading to tragic consequences, God adjusts the development of planetary civilization by His intervention which can be drastic for man.
+These thoughts were not an incentive for research which started out of a natural desire for knowledge but were the outcome of understanding obtained results.

-Applying mathematical methods for studying historical development of language requires digital material what for vocabulary suits well.
+Applying mathematical methods for studying the historical development of language requires digital material what for vocabulary suits well.
 However available lexical material should be considered in certain time frames and its constant part has to be distinguished, as, for example, it is done in mathematics by expansions of complex functions in power series.
-As for the theory of probability, the knowledge of it even without the use of its methods make it possible to estimate the simultaneous appearance of several low-probability events as trustworthy in a whole, while people with no knowledge of this theory may find such coincidences simply random.
+As for the theory of probability, the knowledge of it even without the use of its methods makes it possible to estimate the simultaneous appearance of several low-probability events as trustworthy in a whole, while people with no knowledge of this theory may find such coincidences simply random.

 But being a person of engineering mentality, of course, I was subconsciously trying to assess the historical processes by quantitative methods.
-The knowledge of higher mathematics and probability theory were my additional benefits from the very first steps of research.
+The knowledge of higher mathematics and probability theory was my additional benefits from the very first steps of research.
 What does higher math?
-I treated historical events in my imagination as a variable ones according to the variable value in mathematics.
+I treated historical events in my imagination as a variable one according to the variable value in mathematics.
 That is, for example, any language in its development was considered as me as the only variable phenomenon from its origin to the present.
 Linguists may argue that some language in some time or another have existed or appeared in a period of time and are right at their understanding languages.
 But for me, every language is a separate variable event, if its difference from others are so small that even their speakers overlook these differences.